Hen0678/Battleships/README.md

 ![correct_guess](assets/media/correct_guess.png)

-* A message will be displayed to the player when all their missles have been used up.
+* A message will be displayed to the player when all their missiles have been used up.

 ![game_over](assets/media/game_over.png)